Watch this video about our philosophy of graduate medical education at Dell Medical School.

 Resident education is an important part of our pediatric neuroscience program.
 Each faculty neurologist has designated time for resident teaching.
 The faculty members oversee inpatient and outpatient rotations for UT medical students as well as residents in child and adult neurology, pediatrics, and psychiatry.
 Pediatric neuroscience faculty members are readily available for individual discussions, didactic presentations, and collaboration with resident research projects.

 In addition to the customary inpatient and outpatient clinical rotations and elective blocks, residents participate in an array of didactic and small group teaching sessions.
-These include weekly Neurology Department Grand Rounds (Tuesday mornings), a weekly Wednesday child neurology conference, Pediatric Department Grand Rounds (Friday mornings), a weekly epilepsy conference, neurology residents’ morning report (a thrice-weekly, patient-based session with both adult and pediatric patients), and weekly neurology and neuroscience lectures in conjunction with the adult neurology residents.
+These include weekly Neurology Department Grand Rounds (Tuesday mornings), a weekly Wednesday child neurology conference, Pediatric Department Grand Rounds (Friday mornings), a weekly epilepsy conference, neurology residents’ morning report (a thrice-weekly, patient-based session with both adult and pediatric patients), and weekly neurology and neuroscience lectures with the adult neurology residents.

 We believe that exhausted residents do not learn well, so we limit our child neurology residents to an average of one-in-four night call and one-in-four weekend coverage.
 Night call is from home, and we allow trainees to leave early that day if night call has been busy.
 Child neurology residents are responsible only for pediatric neurology night and weekend call duties.